 We work with suppliers to advance our sustainability performance.

-For Enbridge, our supply chain―those organizations that provide materials, goods, and/or services to Enbridge, including contractors, subcontractors, vendors, and consultants)―plays a key role in our ability to live up to our social responsibility commitments and attain our sustainability objectives.
-That's why we place strong emphasis on implementing robust environmental, social, and governance (ESG) business standards throughout our supply chain.
+At Enbridge, our supply chain—which encompasses the organizations providing materials, goods, and services to us, including contractors, subcontractors, vendors, and consultants—plays a key role in helping us fulfil our social responsibility commitments and achieve our sustainability objectives.
+For this reason, we are deeply committed to upholding strong environmental, social, and governance (ESG) business standards throughout our supply chain.

 We value safety, integrity, respect, inclusion and high performance.
 Above all else, we aim to make a difference, economically and socially—as an industry leader, as a responsible corporate citizen.
 We believe that by working together, we can achieve our shared vision of a sustainable future.